 Sklar developed and implemented global advocacy campaigns addressing the status of women and girls with the United Nations Population Fund, Family Care International, Saving Women’s Lives Project, Women ARISE, and the International Association for the Study of Sexuality, Culture and Society.

 Jessica Stern, executive director of the International Gay and Lesbian Human Rights Commission (IGLHRC), specializes in gender, sexuality and human rights globally.
 As the first researcher on LGBT rights at Human Rights Watch and a Ralph Bunche Fellow at Amnesty International, she conducted fact-finding investigations and advocacy in relation to Iran, Kyrgyzstan, South Africa, and the United Arab Emirates.
-Prior to working internationally, she campaigned extensively for social and economic justice in the United States for the Center for Constitutional Rights, the National Gay & Lesbian Task Force, the Urban Justice Center and as a co-founding collective member of Bluestockings Bookstore.
+She has campaigned extensively for social and economic justice in the United States for the Center for Constitutional Rights, the National Gay & Lesbian Task Force, the Urban Justice Center and as a founding collective member of Bluestockings.
 A past board member of Queers for Economic Justice, she currently serves on the board of the International Bar Association’s Committee on LGBT Rights and the Law.
-Educated at the London School of Economics, she has taught graduate and law classes at Columbia University, the City University of New York (CUNY), and Universidad de los Andes.
-She is frequently quoted in the media, including by Agence France Presse, Al Jazeera, the Associated Press, The Guardian, and The New York Times.
+Educated at the London School of Economics, she teaches at Columbia University.

 Suzanne Trimel, Communications Director, is a human rights advocate and nonprofit communications leader who joined IGLHRC in 2014.
 Trimel has more than 20 years of experience as a specialist in communications, media relations and public affairs and has held leadership roles at Columbia University and its women’s affiliate, Barnard College, and most recently, at Amnesty International USA.